bertmelis/bertmelis.github.io/_posts/2021-04-13-1-Eaton-UPS-monitoring.md

 hidden: false
 ---

 Power outages are rare nowadays.
 But they are not nonexistent.
-I bought a second hand UPS and a new battery to keep my server up during an eventual short outage.
+I bought a second-hand UPS and a new battery to keep my server up during an eventual short outage.

 <!--more-->

-So I bought a second hand Eaton Ellipse ASR 750.
+So I bought a second-hand Eaton Ellipse ASR 750.
 It's a rather old device but it came with a new battery.
 And it has a USB connection so I plugged it into my server and started with [Network UPS tools](https://networkupstools.org/).

 ## Installation

-Network UPS Tools or NUT has been around for ages, so it made it's way into the standard Debian repo's.
+Network UPS Tools or NUT has been around for ages, so it made its way into the standard Debian repositories.

 ```
 $ sudo apt install nut